• About Sonia Manzano

 • Get Involved

 Sonia Manzano was proudly raised in the South Bronx.
-Her love of performing led her to the prestigious High School of Performing Arts, followed by a drama scholarship to Carnegie Mellon University.
-She soon joined the groundbreaking off-Broadway production of Godspell.
+Her passion for performing led her to the prestigious High School of Performing Arts, followed by a drama scholarship to Carnegie Mellon University.
+She soon joined the original off-Broadway production of Godspell.

-Behind the scenes of the Sesame Street musical sketch “You Say Hola and I Say Hola” (1984), featuring Emilio Delgado as Luis and Sonia Manzano as Maria
+Behind the scenes of the 1984 SESAME STREET musical sketch “You Say Hola and I Say Hola,” written by Sonia Manzano and featuring Emilio Delgado as Luis alongside Manzano as Maria.
+Photo credit: Bob Jeronimo.

 At just 21 years old, Sonia landed the iconic role of “Maria” on SESAME STREET, becoming the first Latina to appear on national television in a regular role—a role she would embody for 44 years.
 Sonia quickly became a standout on the revolutionary children’s show, known for her comic timing and honest, heartfelt performances.
 “Maria” became a source of comfort and joy for millions of children, especially those who had never seen themselves represented on screen.

-But Sonia was more than just a character.
-She became a trailblazer behind the scenes as well, joining the writing team on SESAME STREET, earning 15 Emmy Awards, and receiving the Emmy Lifetime Achievement Award in 2016.
+Sonia was more than just a beloved character.
+She was also a TV trailblazer behind the scenes.
+She joined the SESAME STREET writing staff and went on to earn 15 Emmy Awards for writing.
+And in 2016, she received the Emmy Lifetime Achievement Award.

 Sonia Manzano in STREET SMART: LESSONS FROM A TV ICON

 Today, Sonia creates television on her own terms.
-In 2021, she partnered with Fred Rogers Productions to launch ALMA’S WAY, an animated series on PBS that encourages kids to think for themselves.
-The hit show was recently renewed for its third season.
+In 2021, she created ALMA’S WAY, an animated series on PBS that follows a modern Puerto Rican family in the Bronx and empowers kids to think for themselves.
+And in 2025, the hit show was renewed for a third season.